gx0r/agilegps/INSTALL.md

 1. In the cloned *agilegps* folder, run ```npm install``` to install the dependencies from package.json.

-2. Run ```npm run webpack```.
+1. Run ```npm run webpack```.
 This builds the front end based on the package.json scripts section which is using webpack.

+1. Place your Google Maps key in *agilegps/public/app/index.html* on the appropriate script tag.

+1. (Optional) replace the Google Analytics code with your Google Analytics in *agilegps/public/app/index.html*

 ## Schema Setup